ProjectKorra/ProjectKorraWiki/source/pkcore/commands.rst

 | Usage: ``/bending version``
 | Aliases: ``[v]``

-Displays the version of the ProjectKorra Core jar installed on the server.
+Displays the versions of ProjectKorra plugins installed on the server.

 +-------------------------------------------------------------------------------------------------+
 | Permissions                                                                                     |